buildingblocs/2021/index.md

 ## Theme: Computational Thinking and AI Education

-With the increasing importance of Computing education and AI literacy globally, this year's theme will be on Computational Thinking and Artifical Intelligence Education!
+With the increasing importance of Computing education and AI literacy globally, this year's theme will be on Computational Thinking and Artificial Intelligence Education!

 ## Organisers